From Pack Creek to Your Backyard: How Bear Cub Play Reveals Nature’s Parenting

 With so many pristine wilderness areas surrounding the city, Juneau offers several prime locations for spotting bears in the wild.
 From easily accessible boardwalks to remote sanctuaries reached by floatplane, each site provides a unique perspective on bear behavior and Alaska’s rich natural beauty.

-Here are the top places to experience the best of bear-watching in Juneau!
+Here are the top places to experience the best of bear- viewing in Juneau!

 Pack Creek Bear Sanctuary